 As a part of their application, candidates are expected to include a two-page research proposal in their personal statement.

-There is a rolling application deadline for applications, but for the admissions decisions that will be made in February/March 2019, the application deadline is 1 February 2019 (also deadline for studentship applications).
+There is a rolling application deadline for applications, but for the admissions decisions that will be made in March/April 2020, the application deadline is 28 February 2020 (also deadline for studentship applications).